Mautern an der Donau: Places of interest

 A museum dedicated to the Roman Empire times, when Castell Faviani was in place of today's town centre.
 Also a part of the Roman wall (Römerwand) can be found here.

-The Roman Catholic parish church of st. Stephanus is now of baroque appearance, but the Christian faith has its roots in times of the Saint Severinus of Noricum. who died here and has organised some refugee retreats in the area for people driven off their homes by Huns.
+The Roman Catholic parish church of St. Stephanus is now of baroque appearance, but the Christian faith has its roots in times of Saint Severinus of Noricum, who died here and organised some refugee retreats in the area for people driven from their homes by Huns.

 The cycle path Donauradweg leg 6 comes to the town along the right bank and crosses the Danube river.
-The highway bridge has also a pedestrian pathway offering interesting river view and being a steel work of interest per se.
+The highway bridge has also a pedestrian pathway offering interesting river views and is a steel work of interest per se.

 Twin towns

 Mautern an der Donau is twinned with: